lucacic/lucacic-frontend-assignment/README.md

+# Cliet side

+You can run the client with the following command `yarn workspace @frontend-assignment/client start`

+The client will be running on localhost:8080

 # Assignment for Frontend Position

 In Satispay one of the main task for a frontend developer is to build useful interfaces in order to display, search and interact with data.